 Most insightful knowledge platform for professionals who wish to eradicate Antimicrobial resistance

 Antimicrobial resistance (AMR) develops when bacteria, fungi, or viruses are exposed to antibiotics, antifungals, or antivirals.
 As a result, the antimicrobials become ineffective and infections may persist.

 Dr Maarten van Dongen studied Molecular and Medical Microbiology at the University of Groningen and obtained his PhD in Biochemistry at the University of Amsterdam.
-He lead several large projects in the domain of AMR for various Dutch authorities.
+He has lead several large projects in the domain of AMR for various Dutch authorities.
 At the request of the Dutch Ministry of Health, Welfare and Sports VWS, he designed a national cooperation structure for the research and development of new antibiotics.

 Workshop aiming to bring together relevant stakeholders organized by the ECMM Society Office & Organisation.